pvanstam/nexus-justid/docs/overview.rst

 NEXUSe2e is a messaging application that is capable of messaging with the ebXML protocol.

 In this documentation the efforts to use NEXUSe2e for communicating with Justid is documented.
 This documentation is provided as-is.
 No claims can be made by using this documentation.
 This documentation is not official documentation of the Dutch Government, but just work from volunteers.
-A lot of providers used this document or previous versions, therefor it can be marked as a proven configuration.
+A lot of providers used this document or previous versions, therefore it can be marked as a proven configuration.

 Getting the CPA